mcqwertywhat/dinger-poker/README.md

-# Dinger Poker
+#  &#x1F0A1; Dinger Poker &#x1F0B1;

-This site lists stats pages (i.e. reports) from Dinger Poker games.
+This site lists stats (i.e. reports) from Dinger Poker games.
 Each report is a different query (a particular year, all time, type of game, etc.)

 New reports can be uploaded as CSV files directly in the GitHub repository (in the `data` folder).